 4) Next steps: legislative process

-The two texts will follow different legislative processes, as they have different legal bases.
-On one hand, the EU–Mercosur Partnership Agreement (EMPA) will need to be approved by both the European Parliament and unanimously by all Member States in order to enter into force.
-On the other hand, the Interim Trade Agreement (iTA), which covers trade issues, will only require a qualified majority vote in the Council (that is, at least 55% of the Member States representing at least 65% of the EU population), along with the European Parliament’s approval
+The two texts are following different legislative processes, as they have different legal bases.
+On one hand, the EU–Mercosur Partnership Agreement (EMPA) will need to be approved by both the European Parliament and unanimously by all Member States in order to be officially ratified.

 5) Seize the advantage: new opportunities for your business

-The Agreement will open significant opportunities across sectors such as agribusiness, automotive, manufacturing, technology, energy, and more, offering wider market access and smoother regulatory processes.
+The Agreement opens significant opportunities across sectors such as agribusiness, automotive, manufacturing, technology, energy, and more, offering wider market access and smoother regulatory processes.
 For example, automotive and machinery could benefit from tariff elimination (35% on cars, 14–20% on machinery); agri-food and wines/spirits will gain access to 295 million consumers, though quotas and safeguard triggers will require careful monitoring; and technology and services stand to benefit from procurement and services liberalisation, particularly in ICT, telecoms, and financial services.
 Businesses that act early can gain a competitive edge, but understanding the deal’s rollout, sector-specific impacts, and compliance obligations is crucial.

 Our Brussels-based expert team is ready to help you navigate these changes, anticipating regulatory timelines, mapping stakeholders, and aligning your corporate strategy with the EU’s evolving trade agenda, so you can capture opportunities, mitigate risks, and position your business for success in a dynamic trade landscape.